 A bereavement coordinator helps families who have lost or have a terminally ill loved one.
 Individuals in this career handle a variety of tasks, such as making funeral or memorial service arrangements, arranging counseling, and providing information as needed to the bereaved.

 They act as the main manager of the volunteers, medical staff, and others who are working with the bereaved.
 These professionals can work in a variety of settings including hospice, nursing homes, hospitals, and home health.

 Job duties for this position include offering counseling, assessing needs, and explaining the services available to the bereaved.
 Additional job duties include organizing and scheduling support groups, creating bereavement materials, documenting bereavement services given to clients, and training new staff.
-According to Payscale.com, the average annual salary for a bereavement coordinator ranged from $32,115 - $54,920 as recently as December 2014.
+According to Payscale.com, the average annual salary for a bereavement coordinator is $44,051 as of March 2015.

 Bereavement Coordinator Requirements

 Employers typically expect a bereavement coordinator to have experience in hospice, counseling, or other areas dealing with grieving and bereavement, as well as excellent communication and interpersonal skills.
 Although there are no industry standards for education requirements in this career, bereavement coordinators typically need a master's degree in a related area, such as divinity, social work, theology, or thanatology.

 A master's program in divinity is focused on ministry with core courses that focus on biblical studies, church leadership, pastoral counseling, and evangelism.
 Students who pursue training in a master's degree program in social work receive training in interpersonal communication, how to deal with bereavement, and sociology.
 Theological studies at the graduate level focuses on bible studies, spirituality, and theology, providing students with a solid background in spiritual counseling.
 Some programs in these areas are designed specifically for those pursuing careers in bereavement counseling and education.